VianneyR4/Picture_api/README.md

 3. Import the file `ujatcare_test_db.sql` ( path: `./db/ujatcare_test_db.sql`) in the Databese you created
 4. Open the file `config.js` ( path: `./config/config.json`) and put informations of the Databese you created

-    ```
+    ```bash
-    "username": "root", // your db username by default is 'root' ...
+    # your db username by default is 'root' ...
+    "username": "root",

-    "password": "root", // your db password by default is ' '(empty) and for MAMP is 'root' ...
+    # your db password by default is ' '(empty) and for MAMP is 'root' ...
+    "password": "root",

-    "database": "ujatcare_test_db", // name of the db you created ...
+    # name of the db you created ...
+    "database": "ujatcare_test_db",

-    "host": "127.0.0.1", // leave it like this if you're in local ...
+    # leave it like this if you're in local ...
+    "host": "127.0.0.1",

-    "dialect": "mysql", // leave this too, is the type of db used ...
+    # leave this too, is the type of db used ...
+    "dialect": "mysql",

-    "port": "8889" // put the port of you db server (this is by default for MAMP) ...
+    # put the port of you db server (this is by default for MAMP) ...
+    "port": "8889"
     ```

     Note: for more precision give the same config for `developement`, `test`, and `production`.